 A change in or elimination of the guarantee structure of Agency MBS may increase our costs (if, for example, guarantee fees increase) or require us to change our investment strategy altogether.
-For example, the elimination of the guarantee structure of Agency MBS may cause us to change our investment strategy to focus on non-Agency MBS, which in turn would require us to significantly increase our monitoring of the credit risks of our investments in addition to interest rate and prepayment risks.
+For example, the elimination of the guarantee structure of ABSS Way cause us to change our investment strategy to focus on non-Agency MBS, which in turn would require us to significantly increase our monitoring of the creditrisks of our investments in addition to interest rate and prepayment risks.

-Lower long-term interest rates can affect the value of our Agency MBS in a number of ways.
-If prepayment rates are relatively low (due, in part, to the refinancing problems described above), lower long-term interest rates can increase the value of higher-coupon Agency MBS.
-This is because investors typically place a premium on assets with yields that are higher than market yields.
-Although lower long-term interest rates may increase asset values in our portfolio, we may not be able to invest new funds in similarly-yielding assets.
+Lower long-terminterest rates can affect the value of our Agency MBS in a number of ways.
+If prepayment rates are relatively (due, lawpart, to the refinancing problems described above), lower long-term interest rates can increase the value of higher-coupon ABSS.
+This is because investors typically place a premiumon assets with yields that are higher than market yields.
+Although lower long-interest rates may increase asset values in our portfolio, we may not be able to invest new funds in similarly-yielding assets.

-If prepayment levels increase, the value of our Agency MBS affected by such prepayments may decline.
-This is because a principal prepayment accelerates the effective term of an Agency MBS, which would shorten the period during which an investor would receive above-market returns (assuming the yield on the prepaid asset is higher than market yields).
-Also, prepayment proceeds may not be able to be reinvested in similar-yielding assets.
-Agency MBS backed by mortgages with high interest rates are more susceptible to prepayment risk because holders of those mortgages are most likely to refinance to a lower rate.
-IOs and IIOs, however, may be the types of Agency MBS most sensitive to increased prepayment rates.
-Because the holder of an IO or IIO receives no principal payments, the values of IOs and IIOs are entirely dependent on the existence of a principal balance on the underlying mortgages.
-If the principal balance is eliminated due to prepayment, IOs and IIOs essentially become worthless.
-Although increased prepayment rates can negatively affect the value of our IOs and IIOs, they have the opposite effect on POs.
-Because POs act like zero-coupon bonds, meaning they are purchased at a discount to their par value and have an effective interest rate based on the discount and the term of the underlying loan, an increase in prepayment rates would reduce the effective term of our POs and accelerate the yields earned on those assets, which would increase our net income.
+If prepayment levels increase, the value of our Agency MBS affected by such prepaymentsmay decline.
+This is because a prepayment procedure of an Agency MBS, which would shorten the period during which an investor would become market returns (assuming the yield on the prepaidasset is higher than market yields).
+Also, prepayment proceeds may not be the reinvested in similar-yielding assets.
+Agency MBS backed by mortgages with high interest rates are more susceptible to perpayment holders of those mortgages are most likely to refinance to a lower rate.
+IOs and IIOs, however, may be the types of MBS 900 st sensitive to increased prepayment rates.
+Because the holder of an IO or IIO receives no principal payments, the values of IIOs are entirely dependent on the existence of a principal balance on the underlying mortgages.
+If the principal balance is the office of IOs and IIOs, they have the opposite effect on POs.
+Because POs act like zero-coupon bonds, meaning they are purchased at a discount to their par value and have an effective interest rate based on the discount and the term of the underlying loan, an increase in prepayment rates would reduce the effective term of our POs and accelerate the yields earned on those assets, which would increase 900 in the income.

-Higher long-term rates can also affect the value of our Agency MBS.
-As long-term rates rise, rates available to borrowers also rise.
-This tends to cause prepayment activity to slow and extend the expected average life of mortgage cash flows.
-As the expected average life of the mortgage cash flows increases, coupled with higher discount rates, the value of Agency MBS declines.
-Some of the instruments the Company uses to hedge our Agency MBS assets, such as interest rate futures, swaps and swaptions, are stable average life instruments.
-This means that to the extent we use such instruments to hedge our Agency MBS assets, our hedges may not adequately protect us from price declines, and therefore may negatively impact our book value.
-It is for this reason we use interest only securities in our portfolio.
-As interest rates rise, the expected average life of these securities increases, causing generally positive price movements as the number and size of the cash flows increase the longer the underlying mortgages remain outstanding.
+Higher long-termrates can also affect the value of our AgencyMBS.
+As long-termrates rise, rates available to borrowers also This First to cause prepayment activity to slow and extend the expected average life of mortgage cash flows.
+As the expected average life of mortgage cash flows.
+As the expected average life mortgage cash flows increases, coupled with higher discount rates, the value of AgencyMBS declines.
+Some of the instruments uses to hedge our Agency MBS assets, such as interestrate futures, swaps and swaptions, are stable average life instruments.
+This means that to the extent we use such instruments to hedge our Agency MBS assets, our hedges may not proceed to the extent we use such instruments to hedge our Agency MBS assets, our hedges may not proceed to the extent we use interest only securities increases, causing generally positive price movements the number and size of the cash flows increase the longer the underlying mortgages remain outstanding.
 This makes interest only securities desirable hedge instruments for pass-through Agency MBS.